distrifab/fabchain/README.md

 ![fabchain-sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/distrifab/fabchain/main/sequence.iuml)

-## Open-sourcing the node's code

-We plan on releasing the node's source code once the business model and legal issues are ironed out.

 ## Deploying a celestia rollup

 In order to create the fabchain node binary, [we have created a tool (ignite-manger)](https://github.com/zkvalidator/ignite-manager) which takes as input a yaml file to describe the chain and its features, which allows deploying locally or publishing a celestia rollup on a target network as easy as a single command: